luchesigui/vemproifood-backend/README.md

 #  Non functional requirements
     As this service will be a worldwide success,it must be prepared to be fault tolerant,responsive and resilient.
-    Use whatever language and tools you feel comfortable to.
+    Use whatever language, tools and frameworks you feel comfortable to.
+    Also, briefly elaborate on your solution, architecture details, choice of patterns and frameworks.
     Fork this repository and submit your code.